 CAD-to-crypto prices are often slightly higher than USD-to-crypto prices, meaning you sometimes pay a premium for buying directly with Canadian dollars.

 Some features are simply not available on FINTRAC-registered exchanges.
-For example, high leverage margin trading, DeFi features and some altcoins.
+For example, high-leverage margin trading, DeFi features and some altcoins.

 Recent XRP developments

-Is XRP safe to invest in?
+Is Ripple safe to invest in?

 Price volatility.
-XRP's price is largely based on speculation, which means it can rise or fall in a short time.
+Ripple's price is largely based on speculation, which means it can rise or fall in a short time.
 It's not uncommon for XRP to lose more than 10% of its value in a single day.

 Perceived value.
 XRP is a unique asset that does not have any tangible value.
 It derives most of its value from utility and speculation.